stoefelz/python3-beautifulsoup4-sailfishos/README.md

 > rpmbuild --undefine=_disable_source_fetch -bb python3-beautifulsoup.spec

 Output RPM is a crossplatform noarch package
+You can find the package <a href="https://openrepos.net/content/stoefelz/python3-beautifulsoup-4">here</a>.